kaubu/anglish-tools/README.md

         - [ ] Ability to dismiss a suggestion or suggestions (for a word) temporarily or permanently
             - [ ] Ability to revert dismissals
+        - [ ] Cheatsheet/Help menu to show information on demand, such as the
+          "Anglish Alphabet" Anglisc wiki page
     * Word search
         - [ ] There is, of course, the standard "exact" results of searches, but in case it turns up none or little, there should be a "fuzzy"